awsdocs/aws-cdk-guide/v2/constructs.md

 ------

 Typically, you would also want to expose some properties or methods on your constructs\.
-For example, it's not very useful to have a topic hidden behind your construct, because it wouldn't be possible for users of your construct to subscribe to it\.
-Adding a `topic` property allows consumers to access the inner topic, as shown in the following example:
+It's not very useful to have a topic hidden behind your construct, because users of your construct aren't able to subscribe to it\.
+Adding a `topic` property lets consumers access the inner topic, as shown in the following example:

 ------
 #### [ TypeScript ]